My 7-Step Estate Planning

 - Identify all of your assets and how they should be distributed

 - Determine who will receive your assets and when they will receive them

 - Minimize estate taxes and capital gains taxes

-- Make sure your children are cared for if something happens to you
+- Make sure your children are cared for if you don’t come home one day.

 - Create a plan that can be amended as your life changes